 The story of my childhood is foremost a personal project.
-But it provides insights into my character and formative experiences, which may help to explain my motivation to work so hard and for so little reward in such a taboo area of the human experience.
+It may provide insights into my character and formative experiences, which have contributed to my work on sexuality.
+It may also help the reader understand what has motivated me to work so hard and for so little reward in such a taboo area of the human experience.

-I have always enjoyed good food and I prefer to eat vegetarian food.
-Of course, I’m soppy about animals but I have also found that a vegetarian diet helps me keep in shape.
-I accept that I am very lucky to live in an affluent society where we can worry about moral issues.
+I prefer vegetarian food.
+I like to avoid killing animals but also a vegetarian diet helps me keep in shape.
+I accept that I am fortunate to live in an affluent society where we can worry about moral issues.
 But I am often shocked by people’s lack of compassion and the disregard for the world we live in.
-If we are to preserve our world for the future, we need to think more carefully about how we are wasting our natural resources.
+If we are to preserve our world for future generations, rather than wasting our natural resources, we need to think more carefully about how we take care of our planet.

-Talents and abilities are one thing but the over-riding factor in success must be our personal drive.
+Talents and abilities are important but the over-riding factor in success must be our personal drive or motivation.
 Success in book-learning makes a person an academic.
-True intelligence encompasses our ability to exploit our personal talents, to achieve personal contentment and to add value to the lives of those around us.
-My father used to say: “Don’t let the buggers get you down!”, which I have drawn great comfort from over the years.
-It is so easy to criticise and few people think to offer any praise.
+True intelligence encompasses our ability to make the most of our personal talents, to achieve personal contentment and to add value to the lives of those around us.
+Over the years, I have drawn great comfort from one of my father’s sayings “Don’t let the buggers get you down!”
+Whenever I feel demoralised I remember that saying.
+It is so easy to criticise and so few people think to offer any praise.
 If you want to succeed then don’t listen to anyone telling you it’s not possible.

 I have been married for over 30 years and I have three daughters.
 My hobbies include travel, languages, walking, cinema, history and cosmology.
-I have an honours degree in Mathematics and I qualified as a Chartered Accountant (FCA).
-I worked in hi-tech companies as a full-time finance manager for 25 years.
-Recently I have been teaching English abroad to complement my writing.
+I have an Upper Second Honours degree (Maths) from Southampton University and I qualified as a Chartered Accountant (FCA).
+I worked as a finance manager in hi-tech companies for over 25 years.
+I have also taught English as a foreign language.